 A seizure occurs when the brain cells send mixed-up messages, which stops a person's body from working properly for a short time.
 There are many types of seizure; here are 3 common ones:

 Tonic clonic seizure

 The person suddenly loses consciousness (or, 'blacks out') then becomes stiff all over and their body makes jerking movements.
 When the seizure is over, they may be confused, sore and fatigued.
 This can be quite distressing or frightening for someone who has never witnessed a seizure before.

 The person might be confused or look like they're sleepwalking.
 They might do strange things, make strange sounds or repeat movements over and over.
 This type of seizure can vary a lot between individuals.

-Seen in children more than in adults, this type of seizure can be short and look like daydreaming.
-The person will suddenly stop what they’re doing and stare for a few seconds.
-They won’t remember anything that happens during the seizure and it can occur several times a day.
+Seen in children more than in adults, absence seizures can be short and look like daydreaming.
+The person will suddenly stop what they're doing and stare for a few seconds.
+They won't remember anything that happens during the seizure and it can occur several times a day.

 What to do if someone has a seizure

 Remember these tips if you are with someone when they have a seizure.

 - Stay calm.